Snorkeling Weight Belt – How to Choose and Use Safely

 You will find online sources for figuring out how much weight to use, but they are nearly all for tank divers or spearfishers.
 For a snorkeling weight belt, it’s not as clear cut.
 You will just have to get in the water and test different weights to figure out what you like.
 I would suggest only doing this with a partner who can dive, and err on the buoyant side.
 Also keep in mind that less weight is more comfortable when snorkeling and not diving (and less luggage weight).

-You can rent dive belts at nearly any dive shop.
+You can rent dive weights and belts at nearly any dive shop.
 So renting instead of buying and lugging the weights around in your luggage is certainly a viable option.
 But if the amount of weight is not too great like my belt, then taking it with you while you travel is not too much of a chore.
-Note that airport security will very likely want to open up your luggage with dive weights in them (the x-ray machines don't like lead).
+Note that airport security will very likely want to open up your luggage with dive weights in them (the x-ray machines don’t like lead).
 So keep that in mind when traveling with weights.
 You may get delayed.

 Snorkeling has its risks, and freediving introduces a much higher level of risk, particularly doing it in ignorance.
 If you are going to dive you should take a class to learn all the risks and how to do it as safely as possible.
 If you are surprised to learn that many freedivers black out near the surface, or even 20 seconds after surfacing and taking a breath, then you should take a class.

-For how I dive, I feel using a weight belt is actually safer than not using one, because I use so much less energy, and so the risk of running out of breath is less.
+For how I dive, I feel using a snorkeling weight belt is actually safer than not using one, because I use so much less energy, and so the risk of running out of breath is less.
 But I never push things.
-I don't stay down long, and I return to the surface quickly.
+I don’t stay down long, and I return to the surface quickly.
 Most of my dives take less than 30 seconds.
 I am just going down for quick look or a picture.
 Sometimes I will hang out waiting for a creature to come out, but not for long.
 And I rarely go deeper than 20 feet, the average being 10 feet.